Learn How To Protect Your African Grey Parrot

 4. Food Products.
 Never feed your African Grey chocolate, avocado, alcohol, products containing caffeine, fruit seeds or pits.

 5. Certain Common Household Plants.
 These include; Amaryllis, Christmas Candle, Dieffenbachia, Hyacinth, Mistletoe, Philodendron, Poinsettias and all ivys.
-The best policy for a bird that may have a bit of freedom in your house is to make sure they do not go near any household plant in the area.
+The best policy for a bird that may have a bit of freedom in your house is to make sure they do not go near any house plants in the area.

 6. Other Pets.
 Exercise caution with your grey around other animals such as a pet dog or cat.
 The bacteria from a dog bite or even a cat scratch can kill your grey.

-It can fun to watch a young African Grey interact with other pets in your household…just use caution if and when this occurs.
+It can be fun to watch a young African Grey interact with other pets in your household…just use caution if and when this occurs.
+Just remember to do a house safety check for you bird and do anything you can to Protect Your African Grey.